net-daemon/docs/docs/api/hass_model/hass_model_example.md

 using System;
 using System.Reactive.Linq;
 using NetDaemon.Common;
-using NetDaemon.Model3.Common;
+using NetDaemon.HassModel.Common;
-using NetDaemon.Model3.Entities;
+using NetDaemon.HassModel.Entities;
-using UserApp;
+using HomeAssistantGenerated;

 [NetDaemonApp]
 public class ExampleAppHaContext